9 Best Framing Nailers for Woodworking in 2025

 The Metabo HPT NR90AES1 framing nailer used to be the Hitachi NR90AES1.
 It’s a new brand name, but the tool remains the same.

-If you’ve had or used this tool before, you’d know that it’s one of the best framing nailers you can get your hands on today, as it comes equipped with every feature a good framing nailer should have.
+If you’ve had or used it before, you’d know that it’s one of the best framing nailers out there, in every aspect.

 First thing you need to know about this Metabo HPT NR90AES1 is that it makes use of 21 degree framing nails sized from 2 inches to 3-1/2 inches.